Mockapapella/mov-http-server/README.md

 # M/o/Vfuscator HTTP Server

 A simple HTTP server that uses only the mov instruction, compiled with the M/o/Vfuscator.
 The server runs on port 8080 and returns "Hello, world".
+The original server was modified into a movcc compatible version with the help of o1.

 ## Setup